boldflight/BibleConverter/test_EPUB/output/Hosea.md

 Thorns and thistles will grow up over its altars.
 Then they will say to the mountains, “Cover us!” and to the hills, “Fall on us!”

+### Failure to Learn from the Sin and Judgment of Gibeah

 [9] O Israel, you have sinned since the time of Gibeah, and there you have remained.
 Did not war overtake the evildoers in Gibeah?
 [10] When I please, I will discipline them;
 I will gather nations together to attack them, to bind them in chains for their two sins.

+### Fertility Imagery: Plowing, Sowing, and Reaping

 [11] Ephraim was a well-trained heifer who loved to thresh grain;
 I myself put a fine yoke on her neck.
 I will harness Ephraim.